 The PEIR noted that no documented fatalities of loggerhead shrikes had occurred at any of the repowered projects in the APWRA at the time the PEIR was prepared.
 The final 2 years of monitoring at Vasco Winds did not result in any documented loggerhead shrike fatalities.
-The recent Golden Hills project documented a single fatality of this species, resulting in an estimated mortality rate of 0.07 fatality/MW/year for that project, a reduction from the nonrepowered mortality rate provided in the PEIR (0.19 fatality/MW/year).
+The recent Golden Hills project documented a single fatality of this species, resulting in an estimated mortality rate of 0.0702 fatality/MW/year for that project, a reduction from the nonrepowered mortality rate provided in the PEIR (0.19 fatality/MW/year).
 The PEIR noted that the lack of documented fatalities suggests that there may be a reduced level of fatality from repowered turbines.
-The recent Golden

-Hills monitoring results, which documented a single fatality, also support the conclusion that repowering may reduce fatalities compared to nonrepowered baseline rates.
+The recent Golden Hills monitoring results, which documented a single fatality, also support the conclusion that repowering may reduce fatalities compared to nonrepowered baseline rates.
 Consequently, the conclusions of the PEIR remain unchanged relative to the Project's potential effects on loggerhead shrike.

-As shown in Table 3.4-8, the proposed Project would be expected to result in an estimated 0-10 loggerhead shrike fatalities per year-up to a 63% decrease relative to a non-repowered program.
-The calculated average and weighted average mortality rates across all repowering projects, applied to the Sand Hill Project was 2.5 fatalities per year (a 91% decrease) to 1.6 fatalities per year (a 94% decrease), respectively.
+As shown in Table 3.4-8, the proposed Project would be expected to result in an estimated 0-104 loggerhead shrike fatalities per year-up to a 6387-100% decrease relative to a non-repowered program.
+The calculated average and weighted average mortality rates across all repowering projects, applied to the Sand Hill Project was 2.5 fatalities per year (a 91% decrease) to 1.6 fatalities per year (a 94% decrease) and 1.3 fatalities per year (a 95% decrease), respectively.